Community Benefits Charges Strategy

 Am I missing something?
 Why are you trying to add charges to only high density housing (when that is one of the only things that is going to fix our housing affordability problems)?
 All taxes/charges should be done based off of unit value along with an area surcharge (mill levy), regardless of the type of the development.
 If you need to put specific verbiage to discriminate against multi story multi unit developments, you are only benefitting other types developments (i.e. more expensive and lower density developments).
 This seems undoubtedly worse for the city as it raises required salaries for companies to attract employees, and reduces disposable income; not even mentioning how cruel it seems to upcharge only the cheapest type of housing.

-newnotbad asked about 2 years ago
+newnotbad asked over 2 years ago

 • The Community Benefits Charge is new Provincial legislation